Tatsuyasan/ArchFiles/README.md

-# Archfiles
+# ArchFiles

 ## Informations

-Actually, this repo is used to test some packages and theirs configs, In fact, as it's very easy to add or remove new configurations with STOW, there are a large number of configurations for packages that can't be installed. it's a bad idea to stow all repository.
+Actually, this repo is used to test some packages and theirs configurations, In fact, as it's very easy to add or remove new configurations with STOW, there are a large number of configurations for packages that can't be installed.
+It's a bad idea to stow all repository.

-for awesomeWM you need to take **awesome-git** last master release.
+For AwesomeWM you need to take **awesome-git** last master release.

-this list below is the main packages for this dotfiles:
+This list below is the main packages for this dotfiles:

 ```bash
 stow awesome kitty fish ranger pictures rofi x fonts picom